ElrickV/Java-Game-Project/README.md

 #Java-Game-Project

-This lost university project focuses on creating an application using database with Java.
-The application created was a collection of arcade style games using Slick2D.
-This was all the salvageable code.
+This lost university project aims on creating an application using Java and database.
+A collection of arcade style games was developed using Slick2D.